How To Lease A Van

 Each provider will use the BVRLA’s (British Vehicle Rental and Leasing Association) Fair Wear and Tear Guide as a standard with which to judge its condition on collection day.
 The guidelines state that the car doesn’t need to be in ‘showroom condition’ and that signs of wear and tear from normal use are expected.
 However, we recommend checking your van 10-12 weeks before it’s collected to avoid extra charges for extensive damage.

-You can find out what to expect when returning your leased van here.
+You can find out what to expect when returning your leased van in our other guide.

 If you plan on doing a lot of miles in your new van, or intend to have it on a long-term contract, you may want to consider a maintenance package.
 Although damage caused by driver error won’t be covered, it can guarantee that common wear and tear items (e.g. brakes, tyres, gearbox etc.) are serviced regularly.